qovert/dev_workstation/README.md

 I'm winging it, use anything in here at your own risk!
 This is a draft and includes some bad practices, like piping remote scripts to bash.
 It's mostly just for my use and as an excercise of configuring things with Ansible.

 This repository contains an Ansible playbook for setting up a development workstation on macOS and Linux.
+It's very much a work in progress at the moment, and even when functionally done it's likely to change significantly.

 ## Description